Flexible Bookings and Funding Opportunities for Your InterExchange Program

 Stipends, wages, and other benefits on your program

-InterExchange Work & Travel programs in Australia, Canada, Ireland, and New Zealand offer the chance to earn money working seasonal jobs while you travel.
+InterExchange Work & Travel programs in Australia, Canada, and New Zealand offer the chance to earn money working seasonal jobs while you travel.
 Most think of this as a way to help fund their travels, but some ambitious participants even save some money in the process.
 Au Pair programs offer a stipend, housing, meals, and in some cases other benefits.
 Most of our other programs, such as our Language Homestays, include housing and meals so you can keep your in-country costs to a minimum.

 We’ve teamed up with FundMyTravel to provide a dedicated platform for fundraising.
 Create a campaign, add content, and invite friends to learn about your travel goals.
 Support staff are available to help you along the way.